 - Affinity targeting: Data gets collected as each user engages with pages, apps, channels, videos, and content on YouTube.
 Google builds a profile of that person and allows you to target those people based on their affiliations.

-Interest targeting is an easy way for your business to target people interested in your products or services.
+Interest targeting is an easy way for your business to target people interested in your products or services, as well as take advantage of contextual targeting.

 Remarketing is one of the most popular forms of advertising.
 These Google Ads target users that already interacted with your content previously.
 Remarketing ads are meant to get leads to think about your business again and consider purchasing from you.